Chart Color Schemes

 Bulleen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch employs VIC State Government Regional/LGA projections from 2023, adjusting using weighted aggregation methods to reach SA2 levels.
-Demographic trends suggest Bulleen will grow at a rate just below the national median until 2041.
-Based on the latest ERP population numbers, Bulleen is expected to gain 803 persons by 2041, reflecting an overall increase of approximately 6%.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Bulleen is expected to grow by 803 persons by 2041, reflecting a total gain of 6.0% over the 17-year period.

 Frequently Asked Questions - Population